 Wendy has been actively involved in the dental care of children at TreeHouse School since the mid 1990s and is well known to many of the pupils’ families.

 - Autism and Pediatric Dentistry by Dr Wendy Bellis.
 In this article Dr Wendy Bellis, specialist paediatric senior dental officer from Camden and Islington (Whittington Health) discusses some of the problems faced by the parents of an autistic child in relation to oral health and dental care.
 This article looks at these issues, many of which are unique to autism, and offers some possible solutions.
 Read the article here.

 - Interview with Dr Wendy Bellis about autism and dentistry.
 You can watch here.

-The British Society of Paediatric Dentistry (BSPD), the organisation of dentists who care for children’s teeth, has assembled some advice for parents of children with autism.
+- The British Society of Paediatric Dentistry (BSPD), the organisation of dentists who care for children’s teeth, has assembled some advice for parents of children with autism.
 This includes an advice leaflet for parents: download here.
-There is also a sample questionnaire referenced in the document Advice for Parents of Children with Autism which is designed for your child’s first visit to the dentist.
+There is also sample questionnaire referenced in the document Advice for Parents of Children with Autism which is designed for your child’s first visit to the dentist.
 It’s suggested that you speak to the practice or clinic to plan your child’s first visit and to ensure the questionnaire is helpful and what other information might be required.